-The College of Business is a professional school that pursues excellence in instruction and research.
-The pursuit of excellence in programs of instruction implies that the college admits only students who are especially well qualified for the study of business and who will, upon graduation, compete successfully for highly desirable positions, both nationally and internationally.
+The W. P. Carey School of Business is a professional school that pursues excellence in instruction and research.
+The pursuit of excellence in programs of instruction implies that the school admits only students who are especially well qualified for the study of business and who will, upon graduation, compete successfully for highly desirable positions, both nationally and internationally.

-The mission of the College of Business is to expand the knowledge of business and to educate men and women for managerial leadership through research activities and professional educational programs that address issues of importance to future managers in a world characterized by racial, cultural, and gender diversity in the work force; demands for continuous improvements in quality; growing technological sophistication; and globalized markets.
+The mission of the W. P. Carey School of Business is to expand the knowledge of business and to educate men and women for managerial leadership through research activities and professional educational programs that address issues of importance to future managers in a world characterized by racial, cultural, and gender diversity in the work force; demands for continuous improvements in quality; growing technological sophistication; and globalized markets.

-The College of Business is a comprehensive research school of business that selects and retains faculty based on their ability to use their teaching and research skills to fulfill its mission.
+The W. P. Carey School of Business is a comprehensive research school of business that selects and retains faculty based on their ability to use their teaching and research skills to fulfill its mission.

-The College of Business-through its research support, its Seidman Institute programs and centers, and its doctoral programs-develops knowledge that is important to managers and the management of organizations.
+The W. P. Carey School of Business-through its research support, its Seidman Institute programs and centers, and its doctoral programs-develops knowledge that is important to managers and the management of organizations.
 It endorses joint research projects that are not only supported by business but include managers as partners in the research objectives, processes, and outcomes.

-The College of Business anticipates that its mission will lead to research and professional degree programs that will result in its being recognized among the top schools of business in the U.S. Strategies to achieve its mission include an emphasis on the M.B.A. degree: increasing its quality such that it is competitive with the best 25 programs found at
+The W. P. Carey School of Business anticipates that its mission will lead to research and professional degree programs that will result in its being recognized among the top schools of business in the U.S. Strategies to achieve its mission include an emphasis on the M.B.A. degree: increasing its quality such that it is competitive with the best 25 programs found at other large public schools of business and developing a curriculum that incorporates the knowledge, skills, and abilities identified in the mission of the school.